If you’re searching for a new Wheelchair Accessible Vehicle (WAV), one crucial aspect to consider is the ‘Seated Height’ of the wheelchair user.

 Wheelchair Adjustments

 If the wheelchair adjusts for height, it may be beneficial to lower it slightly to give you more headroom within the WAV.
 However, this may affect the ground clearance of the wheelchair and disrupt its ability to handle ramps and slopes.
-When we visit you to carry out your free home demonstration you should make sure to test out how any adjustments to your wheelchair affect the accessibility and travelling position of the vehicle.

-How to Measure Seated Height
+How to Measure the Seated Height of a Wheelchair User

 So, with the wheelchair user sitting comfortably on a flat, level surface, use a tape measure to record the distance from the ground to the top of the wheelchair user’s head.
 Don’t be tempted to add an extra inch or two to be safe – as doing so could limit the choice of Wheelchair Accessible Vehicles recommended to you by your Brotherwood WAV Consultant.